lisyce/StardewValleyMods/Conversation Topic Utilities/docs/author-guide.md

 ### The %CurrentNPC% Token

 `%CurrentNPC%` is a special token that is populated with the internal name of the NPC the player is currently talking to.
-As of now, it can only be used default dialogue rules: `"GSQ: PLAYER_HEARTS Current %CurrentNPC% 2"`, `"TopicContains: %CurrentNPC%"`
+As of now, it can only be used in default dialogue rules: `"GSQ: PLAYER_HEARTS Current %CurrentNPC% 2"`, `"TopicContains: %CurrentNPC%"`

 ```json
 {